ThemeMountain/docs/source/_pine/components/accordion.blade.md

 ## Compatibility

-Accordions in Acorn use a `<button>` tags and CSS `:hover` combination, to provide decent client support while not having you worry about unique checkbox IDs and repeated styles.
+Accordions in Pine use a `<button>` tags and CSS `:hover` combination, to provide decent client support while not having you worry about unique checkbox IDs and repeated styles.

 However, do note that [only a few email clients support `:hover`](https://www.campaignmonitor.com/css/selectors/hover/).
-In addition to that, some email service providers, like MailChimp, do not allow form elements (which is what buttons are), so remember to always test.
+In addition to that, some email service providers, like MailChimp, do not allow form elements such as `<button>`, so remember to always test.